 If you have had anything to drink, wait at least four hours before even considering driving, and increase that time if you drank a lot.
 Drinking and driving destroys lives, and you should avoid it at all costs.

-Contact the Cincinnati DUI Attorneys at Suhre & Associates, LLC For Help Today
+Contact the Cincinnati DUI Attorneys at Suhre & Associates DUI and Criminal Defense Lawyers For Help Today

 600 Vine Street, Suite 1004